 Smell: Lively nose!
 Vanilla Cream, Malt, Buttery Pastry, Liquorice, Pepper, Charcoal and a light blanket of Acrid Smoke.

 Taste: Vanilla, Biscuit, lots of Pepper, Caramel, Fudge… the Smoke starts softly but gradually builds to leave behind a long, smoky finish.

 A good malt at just three years old suggests that Annandale could have the potential for real greatness in the future.
-Until the price of official bottlings comes down a little however, the average whisky drinker may have to seek out indie offerings like this one in order to try it out.
-Fortunately the Pot Still have it covered, at least until their 260 bottles sell out.
+Until the price of official bottlings comes down a little, however, the average whisky drinker may have to seek out indie offerings like this one in order to try it out.
+Fortunately, the Pot Still has it covered, at least until their 260 bottles sell out.
 Buy it here.

 For more on Annandale.